stefanoghisoni-adv/utm_normalizer/README.md

 3. Go to **Templates**.
 4. In **Variable Templates**, click **Search Gallery** if the template is published in the Community Template Gallery, or click **New** and then **Import** to install it manually.
 5. Select `template.tpl`, review the requested permissions, and save the template.
-6. Create a new user-defined variable and choose **UTM Source Normalizer** as its type.
+6. Create a new user-defined variable and choose **UTM Normalizer** as its type.

 ## Configuration